Join this Great Golf Club in South Ockendon, Essex

 This seriously testing golf course was designed with a little professional help, ‘by the members’, ‘for the members’.

-The greens, fairways, paths and trees are all excellently maintained by our Course Director and his team.
+The greens, fairways, paths and trees are all excellently maintained by our Course Manager and his team.
 Being blessed with exceptional drainage and a state of the art irrigation system, it ensures the best experience as the entire course remains open all year round.

 Located in South Ockendon, Essex we are located just near London with only 5 minutes drive from the M25, A13 and the Dartford River Crossing, making us accessible from wherever you are.